OnionKnight2/binary-search-tree/README.md

 #level_order method should traverse the tree in breadth-first level order.
 The method should return an array of values if no block is given

 #inorder, #preorder, and #postorder methods traverse the tree in their respective depth-first order.
 The methods should return an array of values if no block is given.

+#height method accepts a node and returns its height.
+Height is defined as the number of edges in longest path from a given node to a leaf node.